Japanese Input with Fedora 40, Fcitx5, Wayland

 My failed experience with Google Chrome

-For Chrome and Electron Apps, in addition to setting Wayland mode via chrome://flags or via the command line flags:
+For Chrome and Electron apps, in addition to setting Wayland mode via chrome://flags or via the command line flags:

 google-chrome --enable-features=UseOzonePlatform --ozone-platform=wayland

 It is said that you can pass either the flag --gtk-version=4 or --enable-wayland-ime to get IME features working as well.
-However, neither was responsive for me.
-And --enable-wayland-ime literally caused the browser renderer process to crash.
+However, neither was responsive for me, and --enable-wayland-ime literally caused the browser renderer process to crash.
 It just doesn't seem worth pursuing further at the moment.

 At the same time, X11 mode is working perfectly.
 So I guess I will just continue to use that for now.